-Dogs are the most popular pet in America, but cats aren’t too far behind as the second favorite house pet with more than 42 million households keeping at least one feline pet.
+Dogs are the most popular pet in America, but cats aren’t too far behind as the second favorite house pet with more than 42 million households keeping at least one feline pet1.
 Cats can be a bit easier to care for than dogs since they don’t require quite as much attention.
 You don’t even have to walk a cat or let it out to do its business.
 Cats will generally cost between $15–$200 when adopting or $500–$ 1,000+ when buying one from a reputable breeder.

 Cats also don’t eat too much since they’re rather small, which helps keep their overall care costs low.
 Exactly how much you should plan to spend on your pet cat is a topic we’ll discuss further in this article.
 But first, we’re going to cover the costs of bringing a new cat home and the many factors to consider when constructing your budget.
 By the end, you’ll be well prepared to add a new feline to your family, with a solid and accurate estimate of how much you should expect to spend.